 Frequently Asked Questions

-A: A car insurance deductible is an amount you’ll pay out-of-pocket each time you file a claim with your insurer.
+A deductible is an amount you’ll pay out-of-pocket each time you file a claim with your insurer.

-Q: Do I pay someone else’s deductible if I hit their car?
+Do I pay someone else’s deductible if I am at fault in a car accident?

-A: If you’re at fault in an accident, then yes, you’ll have to pay someone else’s deductible.
-Depending on that person’s deductible amount, it could be anywhere from $100 to $2,000.
+If you’re at fault in an accident, then yes, you’ll have to pay someone else’s deductible.
+Depending on that person’s amount, it could be anywhere from $100 to $2,000.

-A: Zero-deductible insurance is a type of coverage where you don’t have to pay a deductible amount when you file a claim.
+Zero-deductible insurance is a type of coverage where you don’t have to pay when you file a claim.
 This type of coverage comes with higher prices, like all other lower deductibles.